r002/ctwc/README.md

 # ctwc
-This is a repo to hold all coding projects related to the CTWC (Classic Tetris World Championships).
+This repo holds all coding projects related to the CTWC (Classic Tetris World Championships).
 To start, I've uploaded the "CTWC-Viewer" project.

 ## Resources
 Here is the YouTube link to all CTWC videos: